-Each group of headers is organized by year, and then by the month in which the concert was performed on the black dividing bars, which opens to reveal a concert program description, along with several audio samples to listen to.
+Each group of headers is organized by year, and then by the month in which the concert was performed on the black dividing bars, which opens to reveal the concert program description, along with several audio samples to listen to.
 You will also find a link at the bottom of each concert description to our CD ordering page,where there is a form with mailing instructions to use in placing orders for your CD choices from Bandman Music.

 The Chorale presented a concert of light and joy and majestic choral music, featuring Morten Lauridsen’s “O Nata Lux,” an a capella motet from his “Lux Aeterna,” along with Beethoven’s “Ode to Joy.”
 This beautiful choral music provided an evening of spirited singing and poignant harmonies!